Chart Color Schemes

 Housing

-Belair is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Belair is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-Belair's dwelling structure, as per the latest Census, consisted of 88.8% houses and 11.1% other dwellings.
-In contrast, Adelaide metro had 0.0% houses and 0.0% other dwellings.
-Home ownership in Belair was 44.6%, with mortgaged dwellings at 47.0% and rented ones at 8.4%.
-The median monthly mortgage repayment was $2,100, aligning with Adelaide metro's figure.
-The median weekly rent was $376, unlike Adelaide metro's $0 and $0.
-Nationally, Belair's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.
+Belair's dwelling structure, as per the latest Census, consisted of 88.8% houses and 11.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Home ownership in Belair stood at 44.6%, with 47.0% of dwellings mortgaged and 8.4% rented.
+The median monthly mortgage repayment was $2,100, and the median weekly rent was $376.
+Nationally, Belair's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing